Antondomashnev/ADGraphView/README.md

 Usage
 =====

-In ASGraphView project there is a demo UIViewController (as viewController.m) which show a simple usage example.
+In ADGraphView project there is a demo UIViewController (as viewController.m) which show a simple usage example.

 -------
 License